-- The holding of collateral in respect of annuities and GAOs reinsured with Sun Life Bermuda and SLACC credit is taken for this collateral in the counterparty default risk calculation. - The deposit back fund for the reinsurance collateral held assets of £3,122 million at 31 December 2018.
-A 10% reduction in the value of that collateral would increase the undiversified counterparty default risk by £4 million.
+- The holding of collateral in respect of annuities and GAOs reinsured with Sun Life Bermuda and SLACC credit is taken for this collateral in the counterparty default risk calculation.
+The deposit back fund for the reinsurance collateral held assets of £3,161 million at 31 December 2019 (2018: £3,122 million).
+A 10% reduction in the value of that collateral would increase the undiversified counterparty default risk by £4 million (2018: £4 million).
 Derivative hedges for the SLOC UK GAO and annuity risk exist within the deposit back fund.
-The SCA for the reinsurance collateral held no funds as at 31 December 2018. - Although the deposit back fund and SCA are financial risk mitigation techniques used by SLOC UK, the hedges are not since the risks relating to the hedges are reinsured to Sun Life Bermuda and SLACC.
-The investment management of the deposit back fund, of which derivatives form a part, is carried out by SLOC UK on behalf of the reinsurers and therefore the specifics relating to the hedges are included in management information and documentation. - The use of derivatives in the SLOC With-Profits Fund there are currency forwards which aim to reduce currency exposure. £9 million of credit is taken for this in the currency risk calculation within the gross SCR. - An interest rate hedge is in place to help protect the overall solvency position of SLOC UK against falls in interest rates.
-The hedge is structured by a combination of an interest rate swap and a swaption.
+The SCA for the reinsurance collateral held no funds as at 31 December 2019.
+Although the deposit back fund and SCA are financial risk mitigation techniques used by SLOC UK, the hedges are not since the risks relating to the hedges are reinsured to Sun Life Bermuda and SLACC.
+The investment management of the deposit back fund, of which derivatives form a part, is carried out by SLOC UK on behalf of the reinsurers and therefore the specifics relating to the hedges are included in management information and documentation. - The use of derivatives in the SLOC With-Profits fund there are currency forwards which aim to reduce currency exposure. £6 million of credit is taken for this in the currency risk calculation within the gross SCR (2018: £9 million). - An interest rate hedge is in place to help protect the overall solvency position of SLOC UK against falls in interest rates.